tasmota/docs/docs/TX2x.md

+# TX20/TX23 anemometer

-!!! note "This feature is not included in precompiled binaries"
+!!! failure "This feature is not included in precompiled binaries"

 To use it you must [compile your build](Compile-your-build).
 Add the following to `user_config_override.h`: